AgapePress/pilgrims-progress/eng/chapter-10.md

 # 10 The Tenth Stage

-Then Christian addressed himself thus to his fellow:—
+Then Christian addressed himself thus to his fellow: —

 CHR.
 Well, come, my good Hopeful, I perceive that thou and I must walk by ourselves again.